Shimer Great Books School

-Founded in 1853 as the Mount Carroll Seminary in Mount Carroll, Illinois, the school became affiliated with the University of Chicago in 1896 and was renamed the Frances Shimer Academy after founder Frances Wood Shimer.
+Originally founded as the Mount Carroll Seminary in Mount Carroll, Illinois in 1853, it became affiliated with the University of Chicago in 1896 and was renamed the Frances Shimer Academy after founder Frances Wood Shimer.
 It was renamed Shimer College in 1950, when it began offering a four-year curriculum based on the Hutchins Plan of the University of Chicago.
-After the University of Chicago parted with both the college and the Hutchins Plan in 1958, Shimer continued to use a version of that curriculum.
+After the University of Chicago parted with both Shimer and the Hutchins Plan in 1958, Shimer continued to use a version of that curriculum.
 The college relocated to Waukegan in 1978 and to Chicago in 2006.
 In 2017, it was acquired by North Central College which established the Shimer Great Books School to continue offering its curriculum.

-It has a long reputation as being intellectually original, demanding, and rigorous.
-The current academic program is based on a core curriculum sixteen required courses in the humanities, social sciences and natural sciences.
-All courses are small seminars with no more than twelve students, and were based on original sources from a list of about 200 core texts broadly based on the great books canon.
-Classroom instruction is Socratic discussion.
-Considerable writing is required, including two comprehensive examinations and a senior thesis.
-Students are admitted primarily on the basis of essays and interviews; no minimum grades or test scores were required.
-Shimer has one of the highest alumni doctorate rates in the country.

-According to The New York Times, students "share[d] a love of books [and] a disdain for the conventional style of education.
-Many say they did not have a good high school experience".
-Students, who tend to be individualistic and creative thinkers, are encouraged to ask questions.
-Shimer historically averaged 125 students, and enrolled 97 in 2014.
-Most Shimer alumni went on to graduate studies.

 Shimer was, until joining North Central College, governed internally by an assembly in which all community members had a vote.
 In 2016, Shimer announced an agreement to be acquired by North Central College.
 The agreement came to fruition on June 1, 2017, when Shimer's faculty and curriculum were subsumed into North Central as a department known as the Shimer Great Books School of North Central College.

 History

 In 1852, the pioneer town of Mount Carroll, Illinois, lacking a public school, incorporated the Mount Carroll Seminary with no land, no teachers and no money.
 The town persuaded Frances Wood and Cindarella Gregory, two schoolteachers from Ballston Spa, New York, to come and teach.
 On May 11, 1853, the new seminary opened in a local church with eleven students.
+Shimer has evolved over time from a coeducational seminary to a women's seminary, a women's academy, a women's junior college, a women's college, to a coeducational Great Books college.

 Unable to raise sufficient funds locally, the seminary's founders borrowed money to construct a building in 1854.
 They were discouraged by the school's finances and sold it to Wood and Gregory, who borrowed money for the purchase.
 In 1857, Wood married Henry Shimer, a mason who was a creditor of the seminary.
+Henry left immediately after the nuptials for medical school, securing private lodging upon his return; the new Mrs. Shimer continued to cohabit with Miss Gregory.
 In 1864, the overcrowded school began accepting female students only.